 Money market accounts had always been the safest of investments.
 That's where companies, sovereign wealth funds, and even retirees keep their cash.
 During a typical week, only about $7 billion is withdrawn.

 Worried investors were moving the funds to U.S. Treasurys.
 That forced Treasury yields to drop below zero.
 In other words, investors were so panicked that they no longer cared if they got any return on their investment.
 They just didn't want to lose capital.

 Money market funds are also where businesses keep their cash overnight.
 They use it for day-to-day operations.
 If those funds run dry, your grocery store shelves go empty within weeks.
 The grocery firms would run out of cash to pay truckers or other distributors.

 Here's how the Wall Street Journal described that September 17:

 "Huddled in his office Wednesday with top advisers, Treasury Secretary Henry Paulson watched his financial-data terminal with alarm.
 One market after another began to go haywire.
 Investors were fleeing money-market mutual funds, long considered ultra-safe.
 The market froze for the short-term loans that banks rely on to finance their day-to-day business.
 Without such mechanisms, the economy would grind to a halt.
 Companies would be unable to fund their daily operations.
 Soon, consumers would panic."

-Banks were also hoarding cash.
+Banks had also been hoarding cash.
 They were too anxious to lend to each other for fear of taking on bad debt as collateral.
 Normally, financial institutions have about $2 billion on hand at any given time.
 By Thursday, they had acquired an unprecedented $190 billion.
-They waned to have the cash on hand in case of mass redemptions.
+They wanted to have the cash on hand in case of mass redemptions.
 America was on the brink of a total run on the banks.
 Unlike the Great Depression, it wasn't by worried depositors.
 This time, it was by corporate investors.

 "Without these funds' participation, the $1.7 trillion commercial-paper market, which finances automakers' lending arms or banks credit-card units, faced higher costs.
 Without commercial paper, 'factories would have to shut down, people would lose their jobs, and there would be an effect on the real economy,' says Paul Schott Stevens, president of the Investment Company Institute mutual-fund trade group."